inidun/tagged_courier/README.md

 ```

 ## Annotation workflow
+1. Pull remote changes.
-1. Process one issue at a time.
+2. Process one issue at a time.
-1. Correct title positions for each pages.
+3. Correct title positions for each pages.
 Compare with PDF page and move title to the correct position within the page.
-3. If article ends before new page or new article, mark ending by adding `### IGNORE`
+4. If article ends before new page or new article, mark ending by adding `### IGNORE`
-4. Add `### IGNORE` for text segments which don't contain article text.
+5. Add `### IGNORE` for text segments which don't contain article text.
-5. Add `### EDITORIAL` heading.
+6. Add `### EDITORIAL` heading.
 Mark end of editorial with `### IGNORE`
-6. If non-tagged article is found, mark with `### UNINDEXED_ARTICLE`.
+7. If non-tagged article is found, mark with `### UNINDEXED_ARTICLE`.
-7. Push changes after completing each issue.
+8. Push changes after completing each issue.

 ### Important guidelines